The Florida Bar

 FLORIDA BAR ATTORNEY DISCIPLINE

 The Florida Bar has administered a disciplinary program for the protection of the public, the bar and the integrity of the courts since 1955, expending greater amounts of money in each succeeding year for its operation.
-For the 2004-05 fiscal year, the discipline operating budget totaled some $10 million with 43.7% of each bar member's $265 membership fees going toward lawyer regulation.
+For the 2012-13 fiscal year, the discipline operating budget totaled some $ 14 million with approximately 43% of each bar member's $265 membership fees going toward lawyer regulation.

-The disciplinary staff of The Florida Bar consists of 31 attorneys, 10 full-time legal assistants, 26 full-time legal secretaries, 25 part-time investigators, 5 full-time auditors, 5 full-time office managers, 12 full-time clerical staff members, and 3 part-time clerical staff members.
+The disciplinary staff of The Florida Bar includes 43 attorneys, 10 full-time paralegals, 27 full-time legal secretaries, 18 part-time investigators, 6 full-time auditors, and 5 full-time office managers

 Several disciplinary measures may be imposed against errant attorneys.
 They are set forth below, ranked in order of their general severity:

 Disbarment is a revocation of an attorney's license to practice law and terminates the attorney's membership in the bar.
 A former attorney who is disbarred may be admitted again only upon full compliance with rules and regulations governing admissions to The Florida Bar.
 In other words, the attorney must apply to the Florida Board of Bar Examiners for readmission.
 Passage of the bar exam is required before the attorney can resume practice.
-Disbarments after January 1, 1987, are generally for a minimum of five years.
+Disbarments after January 1, 1987, are for a minimum of five years.
+Some disbarments are permanent which precludes the attorney from seeking readmission.

 A suspension relieves an attorney of the attorney's privilege to practice law but does not terminate bar membership.
 Attorneys suspended for more than 90 days must prove their rehabilitation to a referee before the Supreme Court will reinstate them.
 Suspensions range in duration from as short a time as 1 day to as long as 3 years.